Kraisie/MessageWatcher/README.md

   with a mod role in channels the bot has access to.
 * Censors will only happen in channels the bot has access to and can send messages in.
+* The censor will not censor words inside of links to prevent breaking links.

 ### Environment